mixxxdj/manual/source/chapters/user_interface.rst

 in mixxx.

 The Effects section is **hidden** in the default :ref:`Mixxx user interface
-<interface-overview>`.
-Click the :ref:`EFFECTS <interface-expansion-buttons>`
+<interface-overview>` to save room on small screens.
+Click the :ref:`EFFECTS
-button in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section.
+<interface-expansion-buttons>` button in the mixer section, or use the specific
+:ref:`appendix-shortcuts` to show or hide the section.

-.. seealso :: As an advanced user, you can route your audio signal to external
+.. seealso:: As an advanced user, you can route your audio signal to external
               software and then apply additional effects.
 Go to :ref:`advanced-external-fx` for more information.